teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 Parser objects also implement `IServiceProvider`, to allow them to expose arbitrary custom features.
 Default services will be described in a later section.

+> **Warning** The parser API is not exception-safe.
+If the `IParser.Run` method throws an exception, the `ParserState` held by the `ParserInputReader` will be left in an undefined state.
+The caller must ensure that the state is not used again afterwards.

 ### Parsing streaming input

 The `IParser` interfaces themselves support parsing streaming input but the responsibility to manage the input buffers falls to the user.
 To make this easier, Farkle provides the `ParserStateContext` classes that greatly simplify parsing streaming input.